2026 VETQI Summit Melbourne

 CEO - The learning resources group

-As the CEO, Matt leads initiatives to foster innovation, efficiency, and compliance, aligning with the latest industry standards, including the Australian Digital Capability Framework, the Australian Core Skills Framework and the Standards for RTOs.
-His business focus emphasises Foundation Skills in Language, Literacy, Numeracy, and Digital Capability, aiming to uplift student capabilities across the vocational education and training sector.
+Matt leads initiatives to foster innovation, efficiency, and compliance, aligning with the latest industry standards, including the Australian Digital Capability Framework, the Australian Core Skills Framework and the Standards for RTOs.

 Meet our expert speakers and panelists